Last updated on November 12, 2025

 Legacy Ban List

-Type 1.5 was introduced as a stopgap between the two.
-All sets were legal in this format, but the cards that were restricted in Vintage were fully banned.
-The decision was made to separate Type 1.5 from Vintage in 2004, giving the format an entirely separate ban list.
-Legacy as we know it today was then born.
+Type 1.5 included all sets, but the cards that were restricted in Vintage were fully banned.
+In 2004 Legacy was born when Type 1.5 was separated from Vintage, to give the format an entirely separate ban list.

 Where Can You Play Legacy?